azer/blockchain-go/README.md

 # blockchain-go

 Simple and experimental Blockchain implementation with PoW.
+I'm working on it for learning the basic concepts, it's still under development.

 ## Usage